Keeper-Security/kcm-branding/README.md

 10. Run the command sudo ./kcm-setup stop (required)
 11. Run the command sudo ./kcm-setup upgrade and when prompted press Y for yes.

+Complete!
 Now when you refresh KCM in your browser, you should see your logo on the KCM web page.
-To refresh the favicons do a hard reload with Ctrl/Cmd + F5.
+To refresh the favicons press Ctrl/Cmd + F5 for a hard reload.

 Additional Information: